 Jeffersonville was established as the county seat of the new county on land given by William Peery.
-The county’s first community was named in honor of Thomas Jefferson who was sworn in as our country’s third President that same year.
+The county’s first community was named in honor of Thomas Jefferson who was elected as our country’s third President that same year.

 The Town of Jeffersonville was incorporated for the first time by the Virginia General Assembly.

 On February 29, 1892, the town of Jeffersonville was renamed Tazewell.
 Jeffersonville was often referred to as Tazewell Court House even prior to this date.

 Also in 1892 the first street cars were used in the town.
 The original trolley was pulled by a horse or a mule until upgraded to electrical cars in 1904.
 The Town of Tazewell was noted, at that time, as the smallest town in America with an electric street car.

 Due to the advent of the automobile, the Tazewell trolley was discontinued in September of 1933.